MichielsenM/mesa-summer-school-2023/docs/Minilab2.md

 <task><details>
 <summary>Task B1.4</summary><p>
 Have a look at the possible
-<a href="https://gyre.readthedocs.io/en/stable/ref-guide/output-files/summary-files.html#summary-files">summary file output</a> on the <code>GYRE</code> documentation website.
+<a href="https://gyre.readthedocs.io/en/stable/ref-guide/output-files/summary-files.html#summary-files" target="_blank">summary file output</a> on the <code>GYRE</code> documentation website.
 Find the parameter for the stellar mass as well as the effective temperature perturbation amplitude and phase and included them as output for your <code>GYRE</code> computations.
 Run <code>GYRE</code> to make sure everything works.
 </p></details></task>
 <br>